Flow Matching for Probabilistic Monocular 3D Human Pose Estimation: Experiments

 \subsection{Complexity comparison to DiffPose}

-As demonstrated in \cref{tab:result_h36m_easy,tab:result_h36m_hard,tab:result_3dhp}, FMPose consistently outperforms the SOTA diffusion-based method DiffPose~\cite{holmquist_iccv23} across different evaluation settings.
-In this section, we provide a comparative complexity study between our FMPose and DiffPose in \cref{tab:computational}.
+As demonstrated in~\Cref{tab:result_h36m_easy,tab:result_h36m_hard,tab:result_3dhp}, FMPose consistently outperforms the SOTA diffusion-based method DiffPose~\citep{holmquist_iccv23} across different evaluation settings.
+In this section, we provide a comparative complexity study between our FMPose and DiffPose in~\Cref{tab:computational}.
 Based on the official code, we record that the total number of parameters of DiffPose is 11.5M, while our FMPose has a significantly lower number of parameters with only 4.5M (60\% lower).
 Besides the similar neural network $f_{\theta}$ for flow velocity estimation in FMPose and for denoising process in DiffPose, the significant higher complexity in DiffPose comes from the transformer module for extracting its 2D-3D lifting condition, with 5M parameters and consumes 1.9\unit{\milli\second} per pass, while our GCN has only 162K parameters and 0.16\unit{\milli\second} per pass (91.5\% faster).
-From Tab.~\ref{tab:computational}, we choose the FMPose with 25 solving steps as the best performing model, with a speed of 28 FPS.
+From~\Cref{tab:computational}, we choose the FMPose with 25 solving steps as the best performing model, with a speed of 28 FPS.
 However, depending on the computational needs of the downstream tasks, FMPose's configuration can easily be adjusted to a lower number of solving steps.
-Compared to DiffPose with 32 denoising steps in 17.5\unit{\milli\second}, our FMPose with only 5 steps can achieve a lower processing time of 7.6\unit{\milli\second} (43.4\% faster), while still maintaining a competitive performance on MPJPE.
-The FMPose with only 10 steps is 16.0\% faster and has 9.0\% lower MPJPE than DiffPose, highlighting the advantage of the stable OT flows in generating higher-quality hypotheses with fewer ODE steps.
+Compared to DiffPose with 32 denoising steps in 17.5ms, our FMPose with only 7 steps can achieve a lower processing time of \qty{10.5}{\milli\metre}~(40\% faster), while having equal P-MPJPE and considerable lower MPJPE.
+The FMPose with only 10 steps is 16.0\% faster and has 9.0\% lower MPJPE than DiffPose, highlighting the advantage of the stable optimal transport flow matching in generating higher-quality hypotheses with fewer ODE steps.
+Please visit our~Appendix~\ref{appendix:comparison} for the additional comparison on pose hypothesis concentration level between FMPose and DiffPose.